Published in Architecture

 At the same time, preservationists have won some significant victories.
 Three of the Mission 66 buildings -- visitors centers at Dinosaur National Monument, in Utah, and Wright Brothers National Memorial, in North Carolina, and an administration at Rocky Mountain National Park in Colorado, by Taliesen Associated Architects -- were named National Historic Landmarks earlier this year.
 The designations occurred after Biallis commissioned a report from MIT-trained architectural historian Sarah Allaback (available at the NPS website).

-At Kitty Hawk, designation means the shelving of plans for a 26,000 visitors center -- intended to replace the Mitchell/Giurgola center from 1957-60 in time for the Wright Brothers' centennial in 2003.
+At Kitty Hawk, designation means the shelving of plans for a 26,000-square-foot visitors center -- intended to replace the Mitchell/Giurgola center from 1957-60 in time for the Wright Brothers' centennial in 2003.
 "It was touch and go for a while," says Madrid.
 But, according to Biallis, in the wake of designation "park officials have backed off" and are now planning an addition to the existing building.